mahinmghani/5-in-a-row/README.md

 # 5-in-a-row
-Extended version of Tic Tac Toe in 5x5 matrix
+Rules of this game are very similar to the popular Tic Tac Toe game.
+Instead of matching your entries on a 3x3 board, you have to match them on a 5x5 board.
+Have fun!